celigo/lambda-integrator-extension/README.md

   7. Set the function name to the function name of the AWS Lambda function that was created.
   8. Click on the save button.

-Now, the stack is ready for use and it can be referenced from appropriate exports and imports.
+Now, the stack is ready for use and it can be referenced from appropriate exports, imports and connections.
 The steps above list out the bare minimum setup required to run an AWS Lambda stack.
 It is recommended that the permissions and other settings be customized as per your own requirements and controls.